oist/PhiNetv2/README.md

 --repeated_sampling 2
 ```

+## Pre-trained model
+We provide the checkpoint below:
+- ViT-S/16 400 epochs: To be updated.

 ## Evaluation
-We modified the code of RSP (ICML 2024) and CropMAE (ECCV 2024).

-We provide the checkpoint below:
-- ViT-S/16 400 epochs: TBD
+To be updated.

 ### Davis